BAM (file format)

-The BAM file format (which stands for Binary Alignment Map) is the comprehensive raw data of genome sequencing.
-It consists of the lossless, compressed binary representation of a set of Sequence Alignment Map files.
+The BAM file format (which stands for Binary Alignment Map) is the lossless, compressed binary representation of a Sequence Alignment Map file.
+It is compressed by BGZF library and supports fast, random access.
+BAM is one of the most common file formats for raw genome sequencing data.

 Schema

 BAM is the compressed binary representation of SAM (Sequence Alignment Map), a compact and index-able representation of nucleotide sequence alignments.
 The goal of indexing is to retrieve alignments that overlap a specific location quickly without having to go through all of them.
 Before indexing, BAM must be sorted by reference ID and then leftmost coordinate.
 BAM is in compressed BGZF format.